 We have special seating with extra space and mats for parents with very young children.
 Please bring QUIET toys or books to keep them amused.

 Older children are also welcome to listen, read, play quietly, or do homework.
-We do NOT yet have Internet access in the cafeteria but do anticipate adding this service.
+We do NOT have Internet access in the cafeteria.

 We extend a special invitation to teenagers and young adults.